• Skip to content

 Your feet might get bigger too, because of the extra fluid in your body and the extra weight you’re carrying and also because your ligaments are stretching.
 Your favourite shoes might not fit anymore.
 As well as comfort, your feet need good support to prevent problems down the track.

-But the physical changes that go hand in hand with pregnancy can make some women feel less sexy or desirable.
+But the physical changes that go hand in hand with pregnancy might make you feel less sexy or desirable.
 You might also feel that your body is no longer yours.
-This can influence your relationship with your partner too.

 Your baby when you’re 19 weeks pregnant